ugowe/swift-ibConfiguration-readme-ios-0616/README.md

 ![Grey arrow](.images/xcode12.png)

 And that's it for this lesson!
 You can build and run your application to see it in the simulator.
-If you want, try adding more view components to your graphical interface and see what happens!
-You can also try changing some of the attributes for the label and button, and see how that affects them, too.
+It's good to get into the habit of frequently building and running your app to get a feel for how it's working (and catching compiler errors early, before they start to pile up).
+As your application becomes more complex, it'll be easy to track down bugs if you test out your application even after minor changes.
+Try making some adjustments to your label (perhaps by changing the text or the background color), then run the app and test it out.
+Then try making some changes to the button, and test your app out again.
+Get used to this code-build-run cycle, because you'll be doing it often!

 <a href='https://learn.co/lessons/InterfaceBuilderConfig' data-visibility='hidden'>View this lesson on Learn.co</a>